ryamgoh/ryam_ascii_editor/README.md

 # 📝 ryam_ascii_editor

+This is a editor that only works with ascii characters...
+Why ascii?
+Because its much lighter!
+Also, I wanted to build my own file extension `.ryam` for fun with validation that can only be used on this editor.

 A simple, line-based ASCII text editor written in Rust.
 Perfect for beginners learning Rust or anyone who needs a lightweight, pure-ASCII text editor.

 [![Rust Version](https://img.shields.io/badge/rust-1.70%2B-orange.svg)](https://www.rust-lang.org)